-During the fiscal year ended December 31, 2021, the Company had no formal director compensation program, no cash compensation was paid to the directors of the Company in their capacity as directors during the financial year ended December 31, 2021.
-During the year ended December 31, 2021, an aggregate of 500,000 stock options to purchase Common Shares pursuant to the Company's incentive stock option plan were granted to the directors of the Company who are not Named Executive Officers.
-No RSUs were granted during the year ended December 31, 2021.
+During the fiscal year ended December 31, 2022, the Company had no formal director compensation program, no cash compensation was paid to the directors of the Company in their capacity as directors during the financial year ended December 31, 2022.
+During the year ended December 31, 2022, an aggregate of 125,000 stock options to purchase Common Shares pursuant to the Company's incentive stock option plan were granted to the directors of the Company who are not Named Executive Officers.
+No RSUs were granted to directors who are not Named Executive Officers during the year ended December 31, 2022.